ServBay Database File Management & Migration Guide

 2your_target_username

-: Database username for the target ServBay environment.your_database
+: Username for ServBay’s target environment.your_database

-Import the database into the target ServBay environment:
+Import the database into ServBay:

 bash# Run in the target ServBay terminal mysql -u your_target_username -p your_database < /path/to/your_database.sql